Slowly but surely, the Tesla Solar Roof is rolling out.

 A roof is expected to last a long time, at least 25, 30 years.
 And so there’s a certain rate at which we can do accelerated lab testing on all these components and maybe try to accelerate lab testing on a 30-year roof in sort of six months.
 But it’s hard to do it in less than about six months, and then we’ve got to pack that into the production process.

-Tesla is planning to produce as many as 1,000 solar roofs per week by the end of this year.
+Tesla is planning to produce as many as 1,000 solar roofs per week.
 It’s a tall order, but if Tesla can meet its goals and roll out the product further, it’s likely to find customers reporting high satisfaction with the product.

 “It has definitely been a worthy endeavor,” Amanda Tobler, one of the first people to install the roof, told Inverse in May 2018.
 “If you have the finances to be able to get on the list and do it sooner rather than not, I wouldn’t hesitate to do it again.”